• Skip to primary navigation

 The Dandy Brewing Company

-What do you get when you combine a chef, a chemist, a teacher and liquor business veteran, and an idea to make the best beer in Alberta?
-The Dandy Brewing Company – one of Calgary’s most innovative craft breweries creates some of the most thoughtful ales and unique sours we’ve ever tried.
+What do you get when you combine a chef, a chemist, a teacher and a liquor business veteran, and an idea to make the best beer in Alberta?
+The Dandy Brewing Company – one of Calgary’s most innovative craft breweries, creates some of the most thoughtful ales and unique sours we’ve ever tried.

 A tall can of The Dandy Sour from The Dandy Brewing Company